Groundwater recharge: Urbanization

 Further implications of groundwater recharge are a consequence of urbanization.
 Research shows that the recharge rate can be up to ten times higher in urban areas compared to rural regions.
 This is explained through the vast water supply and sewage networks supported in urban regions in which rural areas are not likely to obtain.
-Recharge in rural areas is heavily supported by precipitation and this is opposite for urban areas.
-Road networks and infrastructure within cities prevents surface water from percolating into the soil, resulting in most surface runoff entering storm drains for local water supply.
-As urban development continues to spread across various regions, rates of groundwater recharge will increase relative to the existing rates of the previous rural region.
+Recharge in rural areas is heavily supported by precipitation, and this is the opposite for urban areas.
+Road networks and infrastructure within cities prevent surface water from percolating into the soil, resulting in most surface runoff entering storm drains for local water supply.
+As urban development continues to spread across various regions, groundwater recharge rates will increase relative to the existing rates of the previous rural region.
 A consequence of sudden influxes in groundwater recharge includes flash flooding.
 The ecosystem will have to adjust to the elevated groundwater surplus due to groundwater recharge rates.
 Additionally, road networks are less permeable compared to soil, resulting in higher amounts of surface runoff.
 Therefore, urbanization increases the rate of groundwater recharge and reduces infiltration, resulting in flash floods as the local ecosystem accommodates changes to the surrounding environment.